In this section:

 You have to pay tax on the benefit of using an employer's car for your private motoring.
 HMRC works out the value of the benefit by taking into account a number of things including the car's cost, its fuel type and its carbon dioxide (CO2) emissions value.

 You have to pay tax on the value to you of using your employer's van privately.
-A standard charge - currently £3,000 - normally applies.
-From 6 April 2010 the current standard charge will be reduced to nil for electric vans.
+A standard charge - £3,090 for 2014 to 15 - normally applies.
+On 6 April 2010 the standard charge was reduced to nil for electric vans.

 You'll see this code if you get free fuel that's available for you to use for your private motoring in a company car or van.

-Fuel for cars: for 2013-14 the 'fuel charge multiplier' HMRC uses to work out the value of your fuel benefit is £21,100.
+Fuel for cars: for 2014 to 15 the 'fuel charge multiplier' HMRC uses to work out the value of your fuel benefit is £21,700.

 You have to pay tax on any private medical insurance your employer pays or provides for you - so HMRC deducts the value of this from your tax-free pay.